borelli28/security-onion-install-tutorial/README.md

 ![alt text](./images/sec-install-10.png)

 - In this screen we select the Network Adapter for management, which would be the Internal Network adapter.
-Verify MAC address to pick the correct one.
+Verify the MAC address to pick the correct one.

 ![alt text](./images/sec-install-11.png)